Post-traumatic movement disorders can make simple activities, such as eating, more difficult. In some cases, they can cause severe pain.

 - Difficulty with balance and walking

-Parkinsonism is a rare side effect of brain injury and typically only occurs after repeated head trauma.
+Secondary Parkinsonism is a rare secondary effect of brain injury and typically only occurs after repeated head trauma.

-Doctors often treat some of the more painful symptoms of post-traumatic movement disorders with baclofen and other meds.
-These relax the muscles and prevent spasms.
+Doctors often treat some of the more painful symptoms of post-traumatic movement disorders with medications like baclofen to relax the muscles and prevent spasms.

 However, they are only temporary solutions, because they do not address the root cause of motor disorders: the poor connection between the central nervous system and the muscles.

-Neuroplasticity refers to your brain’s ability to create new neural pathways.
+Neuroplasticity refers to your brain’s ability to make adaptive changes and create new neural pathways.
 This allows the brain to change its structure so that undamaged areas of the brain take control of muscle movement.

-The brain forms new neural pathways in response to massed practice exercise.
-This means one of the best ways to treat post-traumatic movement disorders is to work out with your affected muscles.
+The brain forms new neural pathways in response to repetitive exercise.
+Therefore, one of the best ways to manage post-traumatic movement disorders is to consistently stimulate the brain by using your affected muscles.

 It’s crucial that you practice your PT exercises as often as you can.
-One hour, three times a week is about the most you can get from a rehab clinic, but this is simply not enough to make real progress.
+One hour, three times a week is about the most you can get from an outpatient rehab clinic, but this will benefit you the most if you supplement with work at home.
+That’s why home therapy devices such as FitMi or MusicGlove are so helpful.
+They motivate patients to perform hundreds of exercises at home, all in a fun and engaging way.